Transforming services while focusing on reliability

 Working together through the industry Readiness Board, we have designed a timetable for the network that will transform journeys by providing customers with more choices, while, at the same time, enabling us to focus on reliability.
 Combined with the new fleet, it helps us to deliver more capacity, with up to 40,000 extra seats for passengers, and makes it easier for passengers to travel across London.

-The increased capacity on the central London Thameslink route will enable Thameslink services to act like an alternative Tube line delivering trains every 2-3 minutes through central London between Blackfriars and St Pancras International.
+The increased capacity on the central London Thameslink route enables Thameslink services to act like an alternative Tube line delivering trains every 2-3 minutes through central London between Blackfriars and St Pancras International.
 Some passengers will save time as they will be able to travel straight through to the City and beyond without needing to change.
 This will also relieve crowding on the Underground, especially the Northern Line between London Bridge and St Pancras International.

 Focusing on reliability